- LSAT PREP

 If you end up taking the LSAT on a test date that will result in your scores getting to a law school after the application deadline, some schools will still consider your application.
 But admissions will have become more competitive as few spots will be available.
 Other schools will not consider applications that are not complete by the application deadline.

 Once you have decided on the month you would like to take the LSAT, decide on a location.
-Visit the website of the Law School Admission Council (LSAC), www.LSAC.org, for the exact test dates and locations.
-Then decide on a second choice in case your desired date and location combination is not available.
+Visit the website of the Law School Admission Council (LSAC), www.LSAC.org, for the exact test dates and locations, then decide on a second choice in case your desired date and location combination is not available.
 It is best to register at least 6 weeks in advance to ensure availability of your desired test center.
-Before you begin the registration process, be prepared with a major credit card to pay the LSAT registration fee (currently $160.00).
+Before you begin the registration process, be prepared with a major credit card to pay the LSAT registration fee (currently $200.00).
 LSAT registration is available online at www.LSAC.org, by telephone or through the mail.
 The registration process is relatively quick and simple.
-You are required to provide basic biographical information, select a test date and center and pay the fee.
+You are required to provide basic biographical information, select a test date and center, and pay the fee.

-The registration deadline is approximately 4 weeks prior to the test date, followed by a 10-day late registration period.
+The registration deadline is approximately 6 weeks prior to the test date.
 All registration deadlines are available at www.LSAC.org.
 To register online, visit www.LSAC.org to sign up for an online account.
 Then click on the link “Register for LSAT” and follow the steps to register for the test at the desired location and on the desired test date.
 To register through the mail, you must contact LSAC to request a paper application packet.
 To register via phone, call the LSAC at (215) 968-1001 and follow the phone prompts.